hellpig/collatz/README.md

 To test OpenCL on your system, see **testBug64.c**, **testBug128.c**, and **cldemo.c**.

 Unless mentioned otherwise, GPU code is for Nvidia GPUs because I found many unforgivable arithmetic errors from Intel and AMD GPUs.
 Even if using OpenCL instead of CUDA, Nvidia requires that you install Nvidia CUDA Toolkit.
+Unless mentioned otherwise, GPU code is OpenCL.

 I of course would recommend Linux as your OS.